kavinda-100/Simple-Bank--Foundry-/README.md

 ## Features

+- [x] Create a new bank account with minimum balance requirement
 - [x] Deposit funds into an account
 - [x] Withdraw funds from an account
 - [x] Check account balance